lhazlewood/spin/README.md

 You can add more services by adding more top-level _service-name_-to-_service-definition_ pairs like the ones above.

-Each type of service (docker, samza, etc) has its own configuration options, and those will be covered later.
+Each type of service (docker, exejar, etc) has its own configuration options, and those will be covered later.

 ### Universal Service Configuration Options